A generalisation of the deformation variety: The tree associated to

 We deal with $\infty$ in this equation in the same way we did for the cross ratio.\\

-Given a pair of triangles which share an edge, we may assign a {\bf dihedral angle} between them, which is a cross ratio in $\C((\zeta))\setminus \{0,1\}$.
-This tells us, given specified ends $e, e', e'' \in\C((\zeta))\cup \{\infty\}$ for the locations of the vertices of one triangle, the location of the fourth vertex using equation (\ref{develop_eq}).
-See figure \ref{develop_dihedral_angle.pdf}.
+For each pair of triangles which share an edge, we may assign a {\bf dihedral angle} between them, which is a cross ratio in $\C((\zeta))\setminus \{0,1\}$.
+Given specified ends $e, e', e'' \in\C((\zeta))\cup \{\infty\}$ for the locations of the vertices of one triangle, this tells us the location of the fourth vertex using equation (\ref{develop_eq}).
+See Figure \ref{develop_dihedral_angle.pdf}.
 We call this process of determining the position of a vertex from a dihedral angle and the positions of three vertices {\bf developing}.
-We specify a choice of cross ratio for the dihedral angle from the three possibilities so that the labelling on the left hand diagram of figure \ref{develop_dihedral_angle.pdf} matches equation (\ref{cross_ratio_eq})\footnote{The reason we call this choice of cross ratio the dihedral angle is that if we then set $a=\infty, b=0, c = 1$ and put the picture in the upper half space model of $\Hthree$, then with appropriate interpretation of $\infty$ in equation (\ref{cross_ratio_eq}) we get that $z=d$, and so the usual meaning of angle comparing $c-b = 1 - 0$ with $d-b = d-0$ is the argument of $z$.}.
-The right hand diagram of figure \ref{develop_dihedral_angle.pdf} and the independence of the cross ratio under swapping $a$ with $b$ and $c$ with $d$ shows us that it doesn't matter which way up the picture is when we choose which cross ratio is the dihedral angle.\\
+The cross ratio assigned to the pair of triangles that share an edge is the one (of the three possibilities) so that the labelling on the left hand diagram of Figure \ref{develop_dihedral_angle.pdf} matches equation (\ref{cross_ratio_eq})\footnote{The reason we call this choice of cross ratio the dihedral angle is that if we then set $a=\infty, b=0, c = 1$ and put the picture in the upper half space model of $\Hthree$, then with appropriate interpretation of $\infty$ in equation (\ref{cross_ratio_eq}) we get that $z=d$, and so the usual meaning of angle comparing $c-b = 1 - 0$ with $d-b = d-0$ is the argument of $z$.}.
+The right hand diagram of Figure \ref{develop_dihedral_angle.pdf} and the independence of the cross ratio under swapping $a$ with $b$ and $c$ with $d$ shows us that it doesn't matter which way up the picture is when we choose which cross ratio is the dihedral angle.\\

 \begin{defn} A {\bf chain of triangles} in $\mathcal{T}$ (or $\til{\mathcal{T}}$) is a sequence of triangular faces $\tri^{(1)}, \tri^{(2)},\ldots,\tri^{(n)} \in \mathcal{T}$ (or $\til{\mathcal{T}}$) such that neighbouring triangles are two faces of a tetrahedron of $\mathcal{T}$ (or $\til{\mathcal{T}}$) (and therefore share an edge). \end{defn}